like-a-freedom/trackly/docs/poi-markers-specification.md

 - Enable `pg_stat_statements` for monitoring
 - Create appropriate indexes (already defined in schema)
 - Use `EXPLAIN ANALYZE` for slow queries
+- Clustering caching: Use Redis or Postgres materialized views to store and serve cluster tiles by zoom/tile coordinates.
+Key format: `poi:clusters:z:{zoom}:x:{tileX}:y:{tileY}` with TTL 30–60s for active tiles.
+If using a materialized view in Postgres, refresh concurrently in the background or rebuild on index change.

 ### 6.3 Connection Pooling